 Task lighting is used for a specific task or for highlighting a particular area in the room.
 It is a way to provide more light on a specific area to perform a task that requires more light than the ambient fixtures can give.
 For example, light used for reading is task lighting, similarly the light from a range hood onto the oven is also task lighting.
-A desk lamp in an office or a ceiling pendant above a breakfast bar can give the additional lighting needed to read a book or newspaper.
-Even lights under kitchen cabinets are task lights since they are used for a particular task.
+A desk lamp in an office or lights under kitchen cabinets are both task lights since they are used for a particular task.
 No matter how we may design a room, we can never sacrifice or compromise with task lighting because without it the room will be practically unusable.
 Therefore, task lighting should be the starting point of designing any room.
-It is important to understand the need and lifestyle of a customer and then give provisions for task lighting accordingly.
+It is important to understand the need and lifestyle of a client and then give provisions for task lighting accordingly.

 Ambient lighting is the main source of lighting in a room which is used to illuminate an entire room evenly.
 It is general light that fills the room.
 The light is diffused and produce an overall glow.
 It should be inconspicuous and must blend into the surroundings.
 Some good examples of Ambient lighting are – one light in the center of your ceiling from a light fixture or ceiling fan, several recessed lights spread evenly over the ceiling, or natural lighting from windows or skylights.
 Bright ambient light is important to enable proper lighting up of the room.
 Since Ambient lighting is the main and the most used source of lighting in a room, it is important to have sufficient of it throughout the room.